cnbbooks/lfe-tutorial/src/concurrent/example.md

  (lfe_io:format "Message from ~p: ~p~n" (list from-name message))))
 ```

-and peter's client receives the message in the ``await-result`` function.
+and Peter's client receives the message in the `await-result` function.